learn-co-curriculum/phase-0-the-dom-modifying-elements-lab/README.md

 Now that you have an understanding of the DOM and powerful tools for selecting the right elements, it's time to learn how to:

-1. create new nodes,
+1. create new nodes
-2. delete nodes, and
+2. delete nodes
-3. update nodes' properties
+3. update node properties

 If you haven't already, fork and clone this lab into your local environment.
 Navigate into its directory in the terminal, then run `code .` to open the files